uidaholib/digital-collections-docs/content/collections/07b-qc.md

 title: Collection QC
 ---

-Once a new collection has been submitted for review, the Digital Projects Manager and Digital Initiatives Librarian will prep it for QC:
+Once a new collection has been submitted for review, the Digital Projects Manager and Digital Initiatives Librarian will prep it for publishing on the web and Quality Control review:

 - [Merge any updates from main]({{ '/content/maintainers/merging.html' | relative_url }}) if necessary.
 - Ensure objects and metadata are fully prepped and organized (CDIL Team):